andydevs/blog/_posts/2017-02-06-general-2-is-out.markdown

 ## Conclusion

-Details on these features can be found on the README.md (and the main website soon).
+Details on these features can be found on the [main webpage](http://andydevs.github.io/general) for General.

 One last note: You know when you think of making something, and you try to make it not knowing if it's going to work or not, and it doesn't work... and now you're left with a tray of unbaked cake batter in the oven which couldn't rise properly because you put too many eggs in?
 Well, hidden in the unit tests and the source code are leftover batter lumps of a failed cake of my own.
 These are the `regex` and `match` methods found in the templates and placeholders.